GlitchCog/ChatGameFontificator/README.md

   -The message speed is too slow for the number of messages flooding into the channel, which in turn empties out the full message queue faster than any messages can be displayed.
 Increase the message speed and the queue size.
 Also consider opting to forgo including join messages.

+  -All the messages you're posting are in violation of your message censorship rules.
+The easiest way to check this is to disable all censorship in the Message menu, Message Management popup.

 * How do I use a custom font?

 Select Custom... from the font dropdown menu and select your font sheet image.
 This image must be a PNG containing a grid of uniformly sized rectangular cells, 8 cells wide by 12 cells tall.
 Each cell should contain in order all the ASCII characters from 32 (space) to 127 (delete).
 Click the Select Missing Character button for an example of this.
 The degree to which a pixel is pure white is the degree to which it is tinted by the Text Tint color, and any transparent or partially transparent pixels will show through to the border or background color the appropriate amount.
 [This image (the Chrono Trigger font) is an example of one that will work.](../../raw/master/src/main/resources/fonts/ct_font.png)